Weir Flow Calculator: Rectangular, V-Notch, and Cipolletti Discharge

 Calculate Flow Rate

-The calculator applies the appropriate equation.
-For Francis formula with end contractions: Q = 3.33 x (L - 0.2nH) x H^1.5.
+The calculator applies the selected simplified equation.
+For rectangular contracted flow, Q = 3.33 x (L - 0.2H) x H^1.5 for two end contractions.
 Results show CFS, GPM, and MGD.

 -